Experience a heavenly transformative haven of tranquillity at the trekking centre of Nepal

 Visit Tiger Mountain Pokhara Lodge

 A stay at this stunning haven of tranquillity in Nepal’s trekking capital restores the soul and supports the local community with pioneering responsible tourism.

 Recommended stay a minimum of 3 nights.

-Or reserve with Booking.com but less money goes to the destination
+You can reserve with Booking.com but less money goes to the destination.

 Tiger Mountain Pokhara Lodge is a comfortable and relaxed boutique lodge a half-hour drive from Pokhara.